kotojs/kotojs/index.markdown

 $ npm install
 $ gulp build
 {% endhighlight %}

+## Community
+The goal is to have a large library of pre-built widgets using this framework open sourced and available for all to use.
+I'm still thinking through the details but be expecting something to be released soon.
+If you'd like to contribute a widget (or 2 or 43), I'd welcome the support.

 ## Acknowledgements
 This project is **HEAVILY** inspired by the awesome work done by @jugglinmike and @iros and their charting framework called [d3.chart](https://github.com/misoproject/d3.chart).